bobmahalo/DTCC/Capital Formation.md

-a term often tossed around by wall street news. but when explored a little further, the secondary markets, where stocks trade, there is no more capital formation for [[Issuer]]s.
+a term often tossed around by wall street news. but when explored a little further, the [[secondary market]]s, where stocks trade, there is no more capital formation for [[Issuer]]s.

 ![[Untitled 4 18.jpg]]